nagypeter/weblogic-operator-tutorial/tutorials/setup.oke.md

 ![alt text](images/oke/009.quick.part.2.png)
 ![alt text](images/oke/009.quick.part.3.png)

-Click **Close** to return to the Console.
+Click **Next** and then **Create Cluster** on the next page.

 #### Prepare OCI CLI to download Kubernetes configuration file ####

-When you create a cluster, you need to download a Kubernetes configuration file (commonly known as a `kubeconfig` file) for the cluster.
+When you create a cluster (you can see it as "Active" in the OCI dashboard), you need to download a Kubernetes configuration file (commonly known as a `kubeconfig` file) for the cluster.
 To do so you have to add OCI API Signing key and configure OCI CLI on your workstation (Virtualbox environment).

 ##### Configure OCI CLI #####